cloudflare/stpyv8/docs/source/api/wrapper.rst

    Error
    test

-If the Javascript code throw a well known exception, it will be translate to an equivalent Python exception.
+If the Javascript code throws a well known exception, it will be translated to an equivalent Python exception.
 Other Javascript exceptions will be wrapped as a :py:class:`JSError` instance.
 You could access the :py:class:`JSError` properties for more detail.

 ====================    ========================
 Javascript Exception    Python Exception